-Morning registration is between 9.00am and 9.05am.
+Morning registration is between 9:00am and 9.05am.
 Afternoon registration is between 1.00pm and 1.05pm.

-The school day starts at 9.00am and the school doors are open from 8:45am.
-Pupils are expected to be on the premises at 9:00am and that is when the registration period starts (ie when the register is taken and remains open).
+The school day starts at 9:00am with pupils having access to the site from 8:45am.
+Pupils are expected to be on the premises at that time and that is when the registration period starts (ie when the register is taken and remains open).